Raiders get backlash for tweet after conviction of officer

 Chauvin was convicted of murder and manslaughter on Tuesday for causing Floyd’s death.

-The tweet was widely condemned in replies on Twitter but remained pinned to the top of the team’s Twitter account more than two hours after being posted.
+The tweet was widely condemned in replies on Twitter but remained pinned to the top of the team’s Twitter account more than an hour after being posted.

-“That’s my tweet,” owner Mark Davis told the Las Vegas Review-Journal.
-“That was me.
-I don’t want anyone in the organization taking heat.
-I take full responsibility for that.”

 More AP NFL coverage: https://apnews.com/hub/NFL and https://twitter.com/AP_NFL